top of page

 I was raised in a small village in India by parents who had not benefited from much education.
 Educating girls was not a priority in my culture, and it took great determination and hard work to achieve what I had.
 Early on, it was clear that I had a natural facility for dealing with numbers, which quickly developed into a passion for mathematics and, subsequently, computer science.
 I have never regretted choosing such a fascinating field where many rapid and exciting advances are made.

-I was awarded my Bachelor's degree in I.T. at the prestigious Jaypee Institute of Information Technology.
+I was awarded my bachelor's degree in I.T. at the prestigious Jaypee Institute of Information Technology.
 I was awarded an Indian Army ‘Bright Student Scholarship’, my father being an Indian Army veteran.
-I earned my Master’s in Computer Science at the University of Massachusetts, graduating with a creditable GPA of 3.77.
+I earned my master's in computer science at the University of Massachusetts, graduating with a creditable GPA of 3.77.

 My undergraduate studies centered on mathematics: Calculus, Applied Linear Algebra, Numerical Optimization, and Probability.
 In my senior year, I worked on developing a ‘Military Simulator’ as my ‘capstone project.’
 This was prompted by an interest in military matters arising from my father’s career as a soldier.
 This project was designed in Unity 3D and involved data extraction from designed simulation systems.
 I also applied Data Mining techniques to predict the probable outcome of certain events and published two Journal Research papers at IJCA and IJCSIT.
 These experiences fired my interest in research, which I now passionately hope to pursue within the program.